mintthiha/todo-react-app/README.md

 Swapy is a great library for creating drag and drop divs with nice animations.
 However, it is still very buggy and the documentation is not the best.
 I tried to use it for the tasks themselves, but I kept running into issues regarding the order of the tasks after dragging them, even the state of it.
 I feel like I have spent too much time trying to figure out how to use it for the tasks, so for now it will be only on the task lists themselves.
 I also tried using Swapy for both the lists and the tasks within them, but Swapy would get confused and allowed swapping of lists and tasks, which does not make sense.

+##### Things I would like to add

+- Allow editing of the task list title
+- Allow editing of the task
+- Add a drag and drop for the tasks within the task lists
+- Add a sidebar with ShadCN, allowing to create many task list managers (one for work, one for home, one for shopping, etc.)
+- Add a recently deleted tasks section located in the sidebar